The Bull Shoals Field Station consists of two properties:

 - Ozarks Education Center & Chase Land— almost 1,200-acre MSU-owned property near Cedarcreek, MO

 Each property has its own unique set up, which is described below.
 Selecting the header for each section will take you to a more detailed inventory.

 The Drury House site includes a two-story stone house plus several smaller outbuildings.
 The house was originally constructed by Frank Drury in 1924.
 It is a 3 bedroom, 1 ½ bath house.
 The house itself is completely off-grid with a water well; an electric system of solar panels, battery storage, and backup generator; propane wall heaters; and, a peat-moss septic system.

-Currently, the house has bunk beds for 10 people, but enough space that additional cots or other sleeping accommodations can be arranged.
+Currently, the house has bunk beds for 12 people indoors and 4 people on a screened-in porch, with enough space that additional cots or other sleeping accommodations can be arranged.
 It has an ADA-compliant restroom on the ground level and a bathroom with shower on the second floor.
 It also has a fully outfitted kitchen with a medium-sized propane refrigerator, stove/oven, microwave, coffee maker, etc.

 Pavilion and fire pit area

 A pavilion provides fresh-air cover from sun and rain.
 It is furnished with seven picnic tables and benches around the perimeter.
 There is also a large fire pit with a grilling grate adjacent to the pavilion.
 Where possible the field station has two firewood racks staff attempt to keep filled for visitor use.

 Part of an old stone shed on the property has been remodeled to serve as an office and wet lab and provides maintenance storage.
 The office has a desk with basic office supplies and two bunks as an additional sleeping area.
 The wet lab is set up with an assortment of equipment and materials.
 And the maintenance closet contains maintenance and landscaping tools.